a-einstein/WpfShop/README.md

 #### News
 * An installation package for the newer MSIX standard has been added.
 * The Azure build pipeline now includes the full ClickOnce packaging, and both the unit and GUI testing, on a self hosted agent.
-* Release is now to GitHub with an automatic change summary..
+* Release is now to GitHub with an automatic change summary.
 * The ClickOnce deliverable is plug and play again.
 See the installation notes.
 * Makes use of own certified domain for webservice.
 * Integrated with Azure Devops build and release pipelines.